husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 <center><img src="https://raw.githubusercontent.com/husarion/static_docs/master/src/assets/img/ROSbot_manual/colour_back.jpg" width="50%" height="50%" /></center>
 </div>

-You can also use our urdf model of ROSbot to carry out the tutorial instructions.
-You can find it on our <a href="https://github.com/husarion/ROSbot_description">GitHub</a>.
+You can also test the performance of ROSbot using our simulation model in Gazebo environment.
+It is available here, at our <a href="https://github.com/husarion/ROSbot_description">GitHub page</a>.

 ![ROSbot gazebo](/assets/img/ROSbot_manual/rosbot_gazebo.png "ROSbot gazebo")